KHOLOOD EID

 Kholood Eid (b.
 1987) is a Palestinian American documentary photographer, filmmaker and educator based in New York City.
 Her work blends portraiture, conceptual and reportage practices using visual art, text and audio.
 Clients include The New York Times Magazine, National Geographic, The New Yorker, TIME and others.

 Eid has a masters degree in photojournalism from the University of Missouri and an amazingly strange dog named Professor.
 Professor is a Good Girl.
 In 2023, the Wet Nose Pawject was launched as an outlet for her obsessive love for dogs.
+In partnership with Photoville and The Dumbo Projection Project, WNP had a public installation throughout March 2025.
+That project consisted of over 100 portraits of dogs from New York City (plus a few darlings from the west coast).

 She’s a member of National Geographic’s Photo Society.